ZoneMinder/zmeventnotification/README.md

 Removing the 'local' aspect from ZMEventnotification.
 What I mean is that at the moment when you first install the ES and its 'hooks' (object detection), there is the ability to run detections using the script itself instead of sending an HTTP request to mlapi.
  MLAPI will be the DEFAULT way to run object detection.
 MLAPI will also try and default to unix sockets for communication with ZMES when MLAPI and ZMES are on the same host.

-MLAPI keeps the ML models loaded into memory instead of having to load the models every single detection.
+MLAPI keeps the ML models loaded into memory instead of having to load the models every single detection as well as caching the built config and secrets file.
 This is a huge performance boost and I do not see the need to keep the 'local' aspect of ZMES around.
-MLAPI will be installed alongside ZMEventnotification server as the default way to process detections and will retain the ability to be installed by itself (NO ZMES or ZM on same host, mlapi still needs pyzm)
+MLAPI will be installed alongside ZMEventnotification server as the default way to process detections and will retain the ability to be installed by itself (NO ZMES or ZM on same host, mlapi still needs pyzm - pyzm handles the ML)

 (non performant) - SHELVED - ~~Pydantic models with validators to validate the configs and data (I have started to move MLAPI over to Pydantic models)~~